The YOUTHOOD Project

 Adolescence is one journey, but systems do not respond in the same way.

-YOUTHOOD works across sectors to define and strengthen the developmental conditions that shape adolescence, helping systems align around fairness, clarity and opportunity for young people.
+YOUTHOOD exists to strengthen connectiveness across this landscape, supporting shared language, lived experience and developmental stewardship so that systems can better align around fairness, clarity, belonging and opportunity for young people.

 The Core Problem